bangle-io/bangle-io/CONTRIBUTING.md

 _This is [bangle.io](http://bangle.io) ._

-Hey there, this document will cover how to setup [bangle.io](http://bangle.io) locally and also a brief overview of its achitecture.
+Hey there, this document will cover how to setup [bangle.io](http://bangle.io) locally and also a brief overview of its architecture.

 ## Setup